ICBO 2025 conference

 2:00pm-3:00pm ET Short Talks Pt.
 2

-(2:15pm) An Ontology for a Clinical Decision Support System in the Management of COVID‑19–Related Acute Respiratory Failure (Primary Author: Esther Roman)
+(2:00pm) An Ontology for a Clinical Decision Support System in the Management of COVID‑19–Related Acute Respiratory Failurea> (Speaker: Esther Roman; Moderator: Anna Maria Masci)

-(2:45pm) AI-Support in Ontology Construction: A Pilot Targeting SEDOH Factors as Represented by Diverse Data-Collection Instruments (Presenter: Colbie J. Reed)
+(2:15pm) AI-Support in Ontology Construction: A Pilot Targeting SEDOH Factors as Represented by Diverse Data-Collection Instruments (Speaker: Colbie J. Reed; Moderator: Anna Maria Masci)

 Main conference Day 3¶